 From the Executive Director/Conductor

-I am delighted to welcome you to Knoxville Opera’s 36th Season, highlighted by many exciting artists performing three operas returning to the stage of our magnificent Tennessee Theatre after many years’ absence: Gilbert & Sullivan’s rollicking H.M.S.
+I am delighted to welcome you to Knoxville Opera’s 37th Season, highlighted by many exciting artists performing three operas returning to the stage of our magnificent Tennessee Theatre after many years’ absence: Gilbert & Sullivan’s rollicking H.M.S.
 Pinafore (last heard in 2001), Bizet’s legendary Carmen (last heard in 2007), and Verdi’s blazing Il Trovatore (last heard in 1997).
-I encourage you to explore our entire website which provides details about all of our wonderful activities.
+I encourage you to explore our entire website which provides details about these productions and all of our exciting activities.

 Since I began my tenure here in 2005, our audience has been treated to many memorable performances by extraordinary artists.
-Joyce El-Khoury, Rachele Gilmore, Noah Stewart, Daniel Sumegi, Manrico Tedeschi and Talise Trevigne have been heard in the world’s major opera houses since their appearances with Knoxville Opera and “you heard them here first.”
-During this period Knoxville Opera has grown its repertoire with the company premieres of Verdi’s La Forza del Destino, Puccini’s The Girl of the Golden West, Massenet’s Manon and Bellini’s I Puritani.
-This season’s premiere of Bellini’s extraordinary Norma continues this expansion with Boito’s Mefistofele in 2015 and Donizetti’s Maria Stuarda (Mary, Queen of Scots) in 2016.
+Joyce El-Khoury, Rachele Gilmore, Noah Stewart, Daniel Sumegi, Manrico Tedeschi and Talise Trevigne have appeared in the world’s major opera houses and concert halls since their Knoxville Opera debuts and “you heard them here first.”
+During this period, Knoxville Opera has expanded its repertoire with company premieres of Verdi’s La Forza del Destino, Puccini’s The Girl of the Golden West, Massenet’s Manon and Bellini’s Norma and I Puritani.
+Our future plans to continue this repertoire growth include Boito’s Mefistofele in 2015 and Donizetti’s Maria Stuarda (Mary, Queen of Scots) in 2016.

-This season we will present more than 75 education/outreach programs that will serve 100,000 people in our East Tennessee community and beyond.
-Let me mention some of the highlights:
+This season we will again present more than 75 education/outreach programs serving nearly 100,000 people in the East Tennessee community and beyond.
+Let me mention just three of the highlights:

 Executive Director and Conductor